Puntland says arrests al Shabaab members, seizes explosives

 The area is also rich in energy resources and is being sized up by oil explorers.
 However, Puntland’s authorities have said there is increasing insecurity, which it blames on al Shabaab.

-Additional reporting by Abdi Sheikh and Feisal Omar in Mogadishu; Writing by Yara Bayoumy; Editing by Rosalind Russell
+Additional reporting by Abdi Sheikh in Mogadishu; Writing by Yara Bayoumy; Editing by Rosalind Russell